-Future Tanks: Bulls, Bitches and Sentinels.
 Changes in technology and role may see the tank platoon of the future fielding a number of different vehicle types.
-In addition to conventional vehicles with large calibre guns there may also be vehicles designed to provide increased protection against infantry and anti-tank systems.
+In addition to conventional vehicles with large-calibre guns. there may also be vehicles designed to provide increased protection against infantry and anti-tank systems.

-Sometimes these close range tank hunter teams work in co-ordination with longer range weapon systems such as machine guns, grenade launchers, mortars and ATGWs.
+Sometimes these close-range tank-hunter teams work in co-ordination with longer-range weapon systems such as machine guns, grenade launchers, mortars and ATGWs.
+Long-ranged weapons may be used to suppress friendly dismounted infantry that attempt to defend the tanks.
+Even if infantry are not present, receiving such fire causes tanks to “button up” and makes it harder for them to spot anti-tank teams.
 Many Russian-made ATGWs are available with thermobaric warheads intended for anti-personnel and anti-bunker use.
-Long ranged weapons may be used to suppress friendly dismounted infantry that attempt to defend the tanks.
-Even if infantry are not present receiving such fire causes tanks to button up and makes it harder for them to spot anti-tank teams.

-The BMPT is built from a T-72 hull and has tank-level armour, the vehicle weighing around 47 tons.
-One thing to understand about the Terminator is that it is not an Infantry Fighting Vehicle even if externally it does resemble Heavy IFVs such as the Russian BTR-T and Israeli Achzarit, Puma, Nakpadon, Namer/ Namera and Jordanian Temsah.
+The BMPT is built from a T-72 (or T-90) hull and has tank-level armour, the vehicle weighing around 47 tons.
+One thing to understand about the Terminator is that it is not an Infantry Fighting Vehicle, even if externally it does resemble Heavy IFVs such as the Russian BTR-T and Israeli Achzarit, Puma, Nakpadon, Namer/ Namera and Jordanian Temsah.

-Those with a historical turn of mind will draw parallels between these vehicles and the MG-armed Female tanks of World War One.
-For this reason we will name this class of vehicles Bitches to distinguish them with more conventional tanks, which we will term Bulls.
+Those with a historical turn of mind will draw parallels between these vehicles and the MG-armed “Female” tanks of World War One.
+For this reason we will name this class of vehicles “Bitches”, to distinguish them from more conventional tanks, which we will term “Bulls”.

-The idea armament suite for a Bitch will be settled once these vehicles have seen more action.
-However a good start would include:-
+The ideal armament suite for a Bitch will be settled once these vehicles have seen more action.
+However, a good start would include:

 The weight saving achieved by not mounting a 120mm gun and the associated turret can be partially used to increase the levels of lateral armour.

-The illustration on the left shows a modified M1 Abrams hull with an un-armoured and up-gunned Bradley turret.
+The illustration on the right shows a modified M1 Abrams hull with an unarmoured and up-gunned Bradley turret.

 The French Ruggieri DPEC Spider system has five-barreled firing units, each barrel loaded with a pair of 40mm grenades.
 These grenades are preset to explode at ranges of between 11 and 44 metres, giving each firing unit a coverage of 2,600 square metres over a 120° arc out to 50m range.

 Amidships of the vehicle hull on each side would be a local defence station.
-This would be a small rotateable hatch mounting a pair of 66mm fragmentation grenade launchers set at 45° elevation.
-Below these would be a horizontally aimed Ruggieri Spider unit.
+This would be a small rotatable hatch mounting a pair of 66mm fragmentation grenade launchers set at 45° elevation.
+Below these would be a horizontally-aimed Ruggieri Spider unit.
 The hatch would open downwards allowing the launchers to be reloaded under armour.
-Ruggieri units would also be mounted on each barbette and RWS and at various locations on the hull and turret.
-These will be supplemented by ERA/ Anti-personnel charges.
-These either act as Explosive Reactive Armour or can be command-fired to function like M18 Claymore mines.
+Ruggieri units would also be mounted on each barbette, RWS and at various locations on the hull and turret.
+These will be supplemented by ERA/ anti-personnel charges.
+These either act as explosive reactive armour or can be command-fired to function like M18 Claymore mines.
 It is also possible that such charges can be triggered automatically to destroy incoming projectiles before they impact.
-Remote fired shotguns may also prove useful.
+Remotely fired shotguns may also prove useful.

 Firstly, it is equipped with sufficient secondary armament, armour and protective systems to allow it to operate alongside other tanks in a direct-fire combat role.

-Bulls is the term we'll assign to the more traditional form of tank.
-Since these have big guns and by the World War One definition would therefore be male then Bull seems appropriate.
+“Bulls” is the term we will assign to the more traditional form of tank.
+Since these have big guns and by the World War One definition would therefore be “male”, then “Bull” seems appropriate.